-A well-defined system that's consistently followed may help to keep your patients satisfied.
+A well-defined system that's consistently followed will help keep your patients satisfied.
 Keep these principles in mind as you develop your program:

 Person: Make sure the person responsible for financial arrangements is a well-trained professional who can confidently negotiate treatment acceptance.